MA-Mahmudi/nuxt3-composition-builder/README.md

 You can see it [below](#The-structure-is-as-following).

 ## Installation
-We recommend you to install the package globally for using it in all your projects.
+We recommend you to install the package globally for using it in all your projects; For the best user experience it's better to set an alias for the command.

 ```
 npm install -g nuxt3-composition-builder